Kubecode-io/infrahub-anta-transform/README.md

 # infrahub-transform

 This repo contains python transform, query and artifact defintions.
-They can be used by Infrahub to create artifacts wihic will run a Kriten job.
+They can be used by Infrahub to create artifacts which will run a Kriten job.

 ## Testing